sammcoe/samuelcoe.com/pages/blog/fa-nuxt.md

 With the new SVG implementation of Font Awesome, it is now possilbe to use SSR (Server-Side Rendering) to render the icons on the server, saving load-time on the client side.
 This is an awesome step forward and makes implementation using Nuxt, which specializes in SSR and static-generated content, better than ever.

+Now, the reason SSR is an issue with traditional FA implementation is that  the virtual DOM that's renderd on the server doesn't match the DOM that is rendered on the client.
+The reason this occurs is because the `<i/>` tag gets replaced on the client with the actual `<svg/>`, rather than getting pre-build on the server.
+Thankfully, Font Awesome 5 provides an API to programmatically render the SVG's during SSR.

-Onto the good bits:
+Onto the good bits.

-# 1. Decide Which Style Packs You Want
+## 1. Decide Which Style Packs You Want
 Another change that came along with Font Awesome 5 is the seperation of different icon styles into individual sets: Font Awesome Brands, Font Awesome Solid, Font Awesome Regular, Font Awesome Light.
 You can find a good representation of all the the changes [here](https://fontawesome.com/how-to-use/upgrading-from-4).
 Make a note of the packages that you want to include in your project.

-# 2. Install the Packages
+## 2. Install the Packages
 For this example, I'll install Font Awesome with the Solid and Brand packs.
 ``` bash
 npm i --save @fortawesome/fontawesome